Battle of the Bulge: Siege of Bastogne

 By 21 December the Germans had surrounded Bastogne, which was defended by the 101st Airborne Division, the all African American 969th Artillery Battalion, and Combat Command B of the 10th Armored Division.
 Conditions inside the perimeter were tough—most of the medical supplies and medical personnel had been captured.
 Food was scarce, and by 22 December artillery ammunition was restricted to 10 rounds per gun per day.
 The weather cleared the next day and supplies (primarily ammunition) were dropped over four of the next five days.

 Despite determined German attacks, the perimeter held.
 The German commander, Lüttwitz, requested Bastogne's surrender.
 When Brig.
 Gen. Anthony McAuliffe, acting commander of the 101st, was told of the German demand to surrender, in frustration he responded, "Nuts!"
 After turning to other pressing issues, his staff reminded him that they should reply to the German demand.
 One officer, Lt.
 Col. Harry Kinnard, noted that McAuliffe's initial reply would be "tough to beat."
 Thus McAuliffe wrote on the paper, which was typed up and delivered to the Germans, the line he made famous and a morale booster to his troops: "NUTS!"
 That reply had to be explained, both to the Germans and to non-American Allies.
 (Note: Nuts can mean several things in American English slang.
 In this case it signified rejection, and was explained to the Germans as meaning "Go to Hell!")

 Both 2nd Panzer and Panzer-Lehr division moved forward from Bastogne after 21 December, leaving only Panzer-Lehr division's 901st Regiment to assist the 26th Volksgrenadier-Division in attempting to capture the crossroads.
 The 26th VG received one Panzergrenadier Regiment from the 15th Panzergrenadier Division on Christmas Eve for its main assault the next day.
 Because it lacked sufficient troops and those of the 26th VG Division were near exhaustion, the XLVII Panzerkorps concentrated its assault on several individual locations on the west side of the perimeter in sequence rather than launching one simultaneous attack on all sides.
 The assault, despite initial success by its tanks in penetrating the American line, was defeated and all the tanks destroyed.
 On the following day of 26 December the spearhead of Gen. Patton's 4th Armored Division, supplemented by the 26th (Yankee) Infantry Division, broke through and opened a corridor to Bastogne.
+The Siege of Bastogne had lasted barely a week.